modir/using-laminas-framework-book/version2/docs/roles.md

 In the Role Demo sample, we will create a convenient user interface for managing roles.

-T> You can access the role management page by logging in as `admin@example.com` and opening T> menu Admin -> Manage Roles.
+> You can access the role management page by logging in as `admin@example.com` and opening
+> menu Admin -> Manage Roles.

 The role management will be implemented inside the `RoleController` controller living in the `User\Controller` namespace.
 The action methods of the `RoleController` are listed in table 17.4: